 GEnie was a Compuserve workalike owned by General Electric.
-GEnie used it as a revenue stream for its mainframe computers after hours, when it wasn’t using them for business.
+GEnie used it as a revenue stream for its mainframe computers after hours, when it wasn’t using them for its main line of business.
 This business model is often mistakenly attributed to Compuserve.

-GEnie was less expensive than Compuserve and similar in format, but it suffered from being an afterthought.
+GEnie was less expensive than Compuserve and similar in format.
+GE saw it as strictly a side hustle so they priced it pretty low, and the low price meant it didn’t have to be as big or as good.
+Early on that was the secret to its success but it suffered from being an afterthought.
 As modems became more popular, General Electric didn’t add capacity for GEnie to grow.
 And by the early 1990s, its user interface looked antiquated.
 Some graphical frontends appeared to make it more user friendly, but it didn’t match the experience other services could offer, being menu-driven and graphical from the beginning.

 It never kept pace with the growth its user-friendly newcomers enjoyed, but it survived a surprisingly long time.
 GEnie folded in 1999, several years into the Internet era.